daveborrel/PokeDex/README.md

+# Pokedex and Pokemon Team Builder

 # Description

-This is a PokeDex that uses the pokemonAPI to display information about all ~1100 Pokemon.
+This is a PokeDex that uses the pokemonAPI to display information about all 898 Pokemon.
 There is also an option to build a team of up to 6 Pokemon.
-Currently developing a database using MongoDB.

-# Demo
+I am using Materials UI to build the user interface.

+# Screenshots of the Landing Page

 ![Loading](demo1.png)

+# Status
+I am currently exploring further knowledge of node.js and plan to integrate a NoSQL database using MongoDB Atlas.

 # Technologies Used